- Reduce Bounce Rate

 It may also be useful to integrate links to external sites into the search, such as a redirect to the parcel tracking service of the parcel sender.

-Integration of content pages via the epoq Link Finder
+Integrating content pages using the Epoq Link Finder

-Do you know what a "knapsack" is?
+Do you know what a “Tornister” is?
 No?
 Your customers might.
-And they might be searching for exactly that instead of a school bag.
-The result: they end up on a zero-hit page, even though there are hundreds of school bags in your product range.
-To avoid this, epoq offers a thesaurus function.
-It can be found in the Search section.
-There are five different thesaurus rules to choose from: Equate, Expand, Exclude, Replace, and Zero Hits.
-With Equate entries, the search results for both terms entered are displayed, regardless of which one is searched for.
-This solves the Tornister-school bag problem described above, for example.
-If, on the other hand, you want to exclude results for certain search terms, the Exclude rule can help.
-For example, this can be used to exclude all products related to the term "serum" (e.g., skin creams) when searching for the alcoholic beverage "rum."
-We have integrated further examples and explanations of the extend, replace, and zero-hit rules into the Control Desk in the thesaurus input menu.
+And they’re searching for exactly that, instead of a school backpack.
+The result: They end up on a page with zero results, even though there are hundreds of school backpacks in your inventory.
+To avoid exactly that, Epoq offers the Thesaurus feature.
+You can find it in the Search section.
+There are five different thesaurus rules to choose from: Equate, Expand, Exclude, Replace, and Zero Results.
+With Equate entries, the search results for both entered terms are displayed, regardless of which one is searched for.
+This solves the “Tornister-schoolbag” problem described above, for example.
+If, on the other hand, you want to exclude results for certain search terms, the Exclude rule comes in handy.
+For example, this allows you to exclude all products related to the term “serum” (e.g., skin creams) when searching for the alcoholic beverage “rum.”
+We have integrated additional examples and explanations of the Expand, Replace, and Zero-Hit rules into the Control Desk’s Thesaurus Input menu.

 Tip 3: Offer service for sold-out products